JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 An immutable bean can be configured to provide additional cross-property validation.
 In most cases the per-property validation attribute is sufficient.
 When cross-property validation is needed, this technique can be used.

 Simply declare a private void method taking no arguments annotated with '@ImmutableValidator'.
+The method will be called during the validation phase of the constructor.

 ```
  @ImmutableValidator